mabiesen/replicating_pa_mail_in_ballot_returned_anomaly/README.md

 The intention is for the user to retrieve their own data from the [link provided in the RESOURCES section](#resources) of this page

 The user must have a working ruby setup (I dont think version matters at all).
+[SEE THIS LINK FOR DIRECTIONS ON INSTALLING RUBY](https://www.ruby-lang.org/en/documentation/installation/)

 The user must run the ruby script titled 'script_to_show_pennsylvania_discrepancy.rb' in this repository